 Increased trade, both regionally and globally, is central to sustained economic growth for the world’s Least Developed Countries (LDCs).
 Our approach is to:

-Irish Aid provides regular input on the development dimension of trade policy to the Trade Policy Unit of the Department of Jobs, Enterprise and Innovation.
+Irish Aid provides regular input on the development dimension of trade policy to the Trade Policy Unit of the Department of Business, Enterprise and Innovation.
 This Unit is responsible for formulating, developing and representing Ireland’s trade policies as a Member State of the EU and as a member of the WTO.

 Economic Partnership Agreements (EPAs) are trade and development agreements between the EU and African Caribbean Pacific (ACP) countries, aimed at promoting trade while taking account of the development needs of the ACP countries.
 They are in operation with Caribbean, Eastern and Southern Africa countries, and Papua New Guinea.